r146023/Avery/CONTRIBUTING.md

 ## What does `options.js` do?

-Unique to Preact we do support several ways to hook into our renderer.
+Unique to Avery we do support several ways to hook into our renderer.
 All our addons use that to inject code at different stages of a render process.
 They are documented in our typings in `internal.d.ts`.
 The core itself doesn't make use of them, which is why the file only contains an empty `object`.

 ## Important Branches

 We merge every PR into the `main` branch which is the one that we'll use to publish code to npm.
-For the previous Preact release line we have a branch called `8` which is in maintenance mode.
+For the previous Avery release line we have a branch called `8` which is in maintenance mode.
 As a new contributor you won't have to deal with that ;)

 ## Creating your first Pull-Request

-We try to make it as easy as possible to contribute to Preact and make heavy use of GitHub's "Draft PR" feature which tags Pull-Requests (short = PR) as work in progress.
-PRs tend to be published as soon as there is an idea that the developer deems worthwhile to include into Preact and has written some rough code.
+We try to make it as easy as possible to contribute to Avery and make heavy use of GitHub's "Draft PR" feature which tags Pull-Requests (short = PR) as work in progress.
+PRs tend to be published as soon as there is an idea that the developer deems worthwhile to include into Avery and has written some rough code.
 The PR doesn't have to be perfect or anything really ;)

 Once a PR or a Draft PR has been created our community typically joins the discussion about the proposed change.
 Sometimes that includes ideas for test cases or even different ways to go about implementing a feature.
 Often this also includes ideas on how to make the code smaller.
 We usually refer to the latter as "code-golfing" or just "golfing".